neithernut/dr.w.falls/doc/design/Gameplay.md

 As any elimination event may also eliminate one or more viruses, we'll have to determine the new virus count.
 For this purpose, we'll define a member function of the field of settled elements returning the current number of viruses.
+As we'll also need to determine whether to send unbound capsules, we'll also need to aggregate colour items corresponding to the removed rows.

 ## Player controlled capsule